izakpavel/izakpavel.github.io/_posts/2024-06-21-particle-effects-with-SwiftUI-Canvas.md

 </video>
 </center>

-## Your turn!

-Now it is your time to get creative!

-Things to try
- - change particle size during the movement
- - change particle movement paths
- - react to user inputs
- - 💫 ...

-Let me know, if you find this article helpful, and send me your animations on [Twitter].
+Enjoy!
+And let me know, if you find this article helpful, and send me your animations on [Twitter].

 [TimelineView]: https://developer.apple.com/documentation/swiftui/timelineview